 Civic Leadership

-As a civic leader, Seattle Foundation works to make our region a stronger, more vibrant community for all.
-We do more than invest money in our community.
-We use our expertise, leadership and voice to empower people to change policies and systems in ways that will create greater racial and economic equity.
+Seattle Foundation does more than invest money in our community.
+We use our expertise, leadership, and voice to empower people to change policies and systems in ways that will create greater racial and economic equity.

 REPAIR

-REPAIR is a framework aimed at advancing and supporting Black-led community leadership.
-Designed to acknowledge and account for the harm that philanthropic under-investment has caused the Black community for generations, we are committing to a minimum investment of $25 million, across the entire foundation, to Black-led organizations over the next 5 years.
+REPAIR is a framework for advancing and supporting Black-led community leadership.
+To acknowledge and account for the harm that philanthropic under-investment has caused the Black community for generations, we are investing $25 million in Black-led organizations over the next 5 years.